zooniverse/aggregation-for-caesar/Scripts.md

 workflow_id: 6465
 workflow_version: '52.76'
 ```
 This shows the basic setup for what extractor will be used for each task.
-From this configuration we can see that the point extractor will be used for each of the tools in task `T0`, `tool3` of that task will have the question extractor run on its sub-task, and a question extractor will be used for tasks `T1`.
+From this configuration we can see that the point extractor will be used for each of the tools in task `T0`, `tool3` of that task will have the question extractor run on its sub-task, and a question extractor will be used for tasks `T1` and `T6`.
 If any of these extractions are not desired they can be deleted from this file before running the extractor.
 In this case task `T4` was on the original workflow but was never used on the final project, I have already removed it from the configuration above.

 Note: If a workflow contains any task types that don't have extractors or reducers they will not show up in this config file.